Global Emergency Medicine

 Our Vision

-Our vision is to be leaders in global health equity through emergency care delivery, education, and research in collaboration with local partners.
+Our vision is to be leaders in global health through emergency care delivery, education, and research in collaboration with local partners.

 What is our purpose?